karlseguin/auwfg/readme.md

     }

 ## Configuration
 You can start the server, using default settings, by calling `auwfg.Run(auwfg.Configure())`.
-However, `Configure()` exposes a fluent interface which lets specify various settings:
+However, `Configure()` exposes a fluent interface which lets you specify various settings:

     c := auwfg.Configure().Address("127.0.0.1:3944").NotFound('{"error":404}')
     auwfg.Run(c)